Bartvds/demo-travis-gh-pages/README.md

 -	Regenerate or revoke tokens as much as you like (eg: if you leaked it somewhere you just revoke it and get a new one).
 -	The `public_repo` scope gives write access to all your public repos.
 -	*Never* save un-encrypted tokens.
 Instead encrypt it and then forget the original.
--	Revoke tokens you don't really use.
+-	Revoke any tokens you don't really use.

 ### Add the token to the secure section in '.travis.yml'